Docker Default Networking 101

 Bridged Network Mode

 Communicating with another Docker host requires special tricks with NAT and port mappings.
-However, recent Docker releases are packaged with native multi-host support using VXLAN tunnels, discussed later.
-Here we don’t need to use port mappings for host-to-host communication; we use overlays.
+However, recent Docker releases are packaged with native multi-host support using VXLAN tunnels, as discussed later.
+Here, we don’t need to use port mappings for host-to-host communication; we use overlays.

 The diagram below shows a simple container topology consisting of two containers connected to the same docker0 bridge.
 The docker0 bridge acts as a standard virtual switch and passes packets between containers on a single host.
-It acts as the heart for all communication between containers.
+It is the heart of all communication between containers.

 Docker Networking 101 and the Docker Bridge